 However, there are a number of credit card providers currently offering 0% balance transfer deals, so if you are paying a hefty amount of interest on your current card it’s worth switching.
 But bear in mind the best deals are typically reserved for those with a good credit score.

-Andrew Hagger, founder and director of Moneycomms, highlights while there are balance transfer deals offering up to 37 months interest free, it may not always be the best option to go for the absolute longest 0% balance transfer period if you are comfortable you can repay over a shorter timescale.
+Andrew Hagger, founder and director of Moneycomms, highlights that while there are balance transfer deals offering up to 43 months interest free, it may not always be the best option to go for the absolute longest 0% balance transfer period if you are comfortable repaying over a shorter timescale.

-He explains: “For example, the 37-month 0% balance transfer deal from Tesco Bank comes with a one-off balance transfer fee of 2.89%, yet a 22-month 0% deal from AA has no such fee at all.
-For someone switching a £5,000 balance, the saving on the balance transfer fee amounts to £144.50 – so it is worth thinking about.”
+He explains: “For example, the 43-month 0% balance transfer deal from MBNA comes with a one-off balance transfer fee of 3.29%, yet a 26-month 0% deal from Halifax has no such fee at all.
+For someone switching a £5,000 balance, the saving on the balance transfer fee amounts to £164.50 – so it is worth thinking about.”

 Get a better utility bill

 Gocompare.com highlights that by switching energy supplier, people could make significant savings as there are a range of very competitive tariffs available at the moment.
-Tom Lewis, director of money, life and utilities for the switching site, says: “Currently, the cheapest fixed deal on the market is the Extraenergy Fresh Fixed Price December 2016 v8 tariff, which has an annual cost of £798.
-Compare this to Extraenergy’s standard variable tariff, which has an average cost of £1,130.”
+Tom Lewis, director of money, life and utilities for the switching site, says: “The cheapest fixed deal that’s currently available is the Avro Energy Simple and Celebrate tariff which costs £879 a year.

 Switch your mortgage